Poems and Songs of Vladimir Vysotsky. A Song of Rossia.

 As clean as the snow on the tops,

-Did sound, come straight from the Heaven,
+Did sound, descended from Heaven,

 A dream of new living of folks.